Video games in Indonesia: History

-Development of video games in Indonesia began in the mid-1980s through imported video game consoles such as the SNES, PlayStation and Xbox.
+Development of video games in Indonesia began in the mid-1980s through imported video game consoles such as the SNES, Sega Mega Drive/Genesis, PlayStation and Xbox.
 Arcade centres also appeared, including major chains Timezone which started in Indonesia at 1995 and Amazone which was established in 2001.
+Local entertainment chains such as Funworld which was established in 1983, have also began introducing Arcade machines and games as a part of their brand expansion.
 According to a designer from Namco Bandai, 1,000 of the 1,500 arcade machines distributed in Asia Pacific operated in Indonesia.

-Later on, by the late 1990s and early 2000s PC games such as StarCraft and Counter-Strike caught on alongside their online features.
+Later on, by the late 1990s and early 2000s PC games such as StarCraft, Counter-Strike, Lineage II and World of Warcraft and its mod Defense of the Ancients caught on alongside their online features.
 While most of the games were imported, there were several locally developed games such as Nusantara Online (a MMO which featured precolonial Indonesian history).
 There were also several localised games, such as Audition Online which was localised as AyoDance when it was launched for Indonesia in 2007.
 This contributed to a major boom in internet cafés (known locally as warnet, a portmanteau of warung internet), which had 2,500 locations across the country in 2002 and 5,000 by 2007.

 Due to the size of the Indonesian market, several games were localised specifically for the nation's audience.
-Examples include South Korean online first-person shooter Special Force which featured levels in Jakarta with the Monumen Nasional as a background and Harvest Moon.
+Examples include South Korean online first-person shooter Special Force which featured levels in Jakarta with the Monumen Nasional as a background, Point Blank and Lost Saga both of which featured several aspects of Indonesian Culture into their respective content and Harvest Moon which features an official specialized Indonesian translation.
 Matahari Studios, which closed down in 2010, is often credited as being the first local video game developer in the country, although it more often took outsourcing work from major studios instead of developing its own games.

 More recently, growth in the number of smartphone users have fuelled growth in mobile online games, aided by the lower development costs associated for local developers.
 This change also allowed extension of the playerbase beyond typical youth gamers to a more casual demographic, with the game platforms including Facebook in addition to the application stores of iOS and Android.

 The 2018 Asian Games, held in Indonesia, included a demonstration event for Esports.